-Stakeholders can be motivated to conserve wild species and their habitats by recognising their inherent economic value.
+Stakeholders can be motivated to conserve some wild species and their habitats by recognising their inherent economic value.

-- a) Understand that suppliers of harvest opportunities (e.g. landowners, reserve managers), especially for commercial use, expect fair compensation for the services and opportunities they provide; - b) Encourage harvest arrangements that provide equitable and just socio-economic benefits to local stakeholders and communities: - c) Where official fees or taxes are appropriate, set them at reasonable levels in order that these do not represent barriers to local participation; - d) Provide local stakeholders and communities with incentives to uphold or improve the diversity of species and habitats. - and - a) Are willing to make reasonable contributions and accept management structures for access and gathering opportunity, as well as the conservation and management of fungi and their habitats;
+- a) Understand that suppliers of harvest opportunities (e.g. landowners, reserve managers), especially for commercial use, expect fair compensation for the services and opportunities they provide; - b) Encourage harvest arrangements that provide equitable and just socio-economic benefits to local stakeholders and communities: - c) Where official fees or taxes are appropriate, e.g. to fund conservation research and training, set them at reasonable levels in order that these do not represent barriers to local participation;

+- d) Favour incentives for local stakeholders and communities to uphold or improve the diversity of species and habitats. - and -